shyamgj1900/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

+### Storing a module by module code

+1. Storing a new module with a valid code

+   - Test case: `module store CS2113T`

+     Expected:  Initially the module list is empty.
+One module is added and a success message is printed to standard output.

+2. Storing a module with an invalid code (non-existent module)

+   - Test case: `module store invalid_module`

+     Expected:  There is no module in the database with a code `invalid_module`.
+An error message is shown, prompting the user to enter a valid module's code.

+3. Storing a pre-existing module in the list

+   - Test case: `module store CS2113T`

+     Expected:  The module list already contains `CS2113T`.
+Upon encountering a module with a duplicate code, an error message is shown, prompting the user to enter a new module's code.

+4.

 ### Adding an event to Planner

 1. Adding an event with no time conflicts with any existing events, lessons, or exams to the Planner.